bryanlundberg/NexusTimer/CONTRIBUTING.md

 ### What the Docker setup includes

-A single local MongoDB instance.
+A single local MongoDB instance, and Firebase Emulator.
 That's it.

 ### Environment variables